sowmyaanand5/Hospital-Emergency-Room-Data-Analytics-Power-BI-Project/README.md

 1. Number of Patients: Monthly and cumulative patient counts are tracked.

-2. Admission Status: Status of both admitted and not admitted.
+2. Admission Status: Displays the status of both admitted and not admitted.

 3. Patients Visits: The dashboard tracks the number of patients visiting the hospital.

-4. Patient Referrals: Referrals to specialists or other departments are tracked.
+4. Patients Referrals: Referrals to specialists or other departments are tracked.

-5. Patient Details: The dashboard provides detailed patients information such as Patient ID, Name, gender, age, Admission Date, status and Departmental Referrals.
+5. Patients Details: The dashboard provides detailed patients information such as Patient ID, Name, gender, age, Admission Date, status and Departmental Referrals.

 ## Key Features

 1. Interactive Filters:

-    •	Ability to drill down by year, month, gender and age group for focused insights.
+    •	Ability to drill down by year, month and age group for focused insights.

 3. Comprehensive Metrics: